qrxnz/nxt/README.md

 or

-You can install this package imperatively with the following command
+You can install this package imperatively with the following command:

 ```nix
 nix profile install github:qrxnz/nxt